U.S. Route 29 in Maryland: Baltimore Outer Beltway

-Future plans
+Future

 Future plans under study would eliminate all traffic lights between Rivers Edge Road and Stewart Lane.
-An interchange would be created at Greencastle Road, and all communities in the Blackburn Road area would be linked to Greencastle.
-Overpasses would be created over US-29 on Fairland and Musgrove Roads with possible interchanges created.
-In the absence of interchanges, access is possible to these areas via Briggs Chaney or Randolph Roads.
+An interchange would be created at Greencastle Road, and all communities in the Blackburn Road area would be linked to Greencastle Road.
+Overpasses would be created over US 29 on Fairland and Musgrove roads with possible interchanges created.
+In the absence of interchanges, access is possible to these areas via Briggs Chaney or Randolph roads.
 Overpasses would be built on Industrial Parkway and Tech Road with ramps to Old Columbia Pike on either side.
 An underpass would be built on Stewart Lane with ramps to Old Columbia Pike and Milestone Drive.
-This would enable US-29 to have the structure of a freeway from all points North of New Hampshire Avenue.
+This construction would enable US 29 to have the structure of a freeway from all points north of New Hampshire Avenue.
 The route would also be widened to a minimum of six lanes on all parts of this stretch.
-This would require the reconstruction of several overpasses and underpasses and the expansion of the bridge over the Patuxent River.
+This endeavor would require the reconstruction of several overpasses and underpasses and the expansion of the bridge over the Patuxent River.